 What is Wi-Fi 6E?
-Is this just Wi-Fi 6?

-Wi-Fi 6E is Wi-Fi extended to the 6GHz band.
-Simply put, Wi-Fi 6E is the same thing as Wi-Fi 6 with access to the greater bandwidth available at 6GHz.
-With the 1,200MHz of space available on the 6GHz bands, there is a lot more room for Wi-Fi without overlap.
-This means that even if you live in an area with a lot of Wi-Fi connections, there is still enough bandwidth to keep your connection fast and consistent — with no interference.
+Wi-Fi 6E is Wi-Fi 6 extended to the 6GHz band.
+Simply put, Wi-Fi 6E is very nearly the same thing as Wi-Fi 6 with access to the greater open bandwidth available at 6GHz compared to 5GHz.
+With around 1,200MHz of space available on the 6GHz bands, there is plenty of room for up to seven 160MHz channels from routers.
+This means that even if you live in an area with a lot of Wi-Fi access points, there is still enough bandwidth to keep your connection fast and consistent — with no interference.

-Currently, Wi-Fi 6 operates on the same bands that were available to Wi-Fi 5 devices.
+Standard Wi-Fi 6 operates on the same bands that were available to Wi-Fi 5 (802.11ac) devices.
 This includes one band at 2.4GHz and two at 5GHz.
 While the lower frequency 2.4GHz signal can travel farther without degrading, it has less available bandwidth, maxing out at 40MHz per channel.
 Even so, in the United States, there are only 11 available channels, so most people with neighbors will end up sharing.
 5GHz bands help quite a bit, with many more channels available typically at 80MHz.

-Do I need new equipment?
+Do I need a new router?